balintrobert/balintrobert/README.md

 - :wolf: I'm a self-taught junior front end developer with a primary focus on progress and my main goal is to become a full stack developer.
 I'm a creative, sociable, open-minded and self-motivated type of person who's constantly learning and loves to discover new technologies.

-- 🔭 I’m currently working on: [cunbm-licenta-2020](https://balintrobert.github.io/cunbm-licenta-2020/)
+- 🔭 I’m currently working on: [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/course/the-web-developer-bootcamp)

 - 🌱 I’m currently learning: **Modern JavaScript** & **ReactJS**